 - Top with dried cranberries (optional), and serve!

 See how easy?!
 I mentioned that chickpea pasta tastes the most like “real” pasta than any other gluten-free version I’ve tried, especially one that is legume-based.
 I’m sharing this up-close picture so you can get an idea of what the shells look like after cooking.

 I made the simplest dressing for this pasta salad with extra virgin olive oil, salt, and pepper.
 Honestly, between the other flavors of the dish, including the almond milk ricotta cheese, the parsley, tuna, and dried cranberries, it’s tastes amazing just like that.

 I mentioned that this dish is perfect for meal prep.
 When I took it along for an appointment that ran into lunch, I served it with some sun-dried tomato almond flour crackers and fresh organic green grapes.
-Lunch perfection!
+It was lunch perfection.